 Ph.D. position in Geodynamics at the University of Miami

-A Ph.D. assistantship is available in the Geodynamics group at the Rosenstiel School of Marine and Atmospheric Sciences (University of Miami).
-Starting Fall 2022 or Spring 2023, the successful applicant will investigate the dynamics of Western Pacific subduction zones using state-of-the-art numerical modeling techniques.
-Global models, tailored to various geological and geophysical observables, will be used to constrain: i) the style of mantle flow beneath the Western Pacific, and ii), the strength of mechanical interactions between Western Pacific subduction zones and global-scale mantle convection.
-For a brief overview of currently active research areas in the UM Geodynamics group, see: https://adamfholt.github.io/research.
+A Ph.D. assistantship is available in the Geodynamics group at the University of Miami.
+Starting Spring 2023, the successful applicant will investigate the dynamics of Western Pacific subduction zones using state-of-the-art numerical modeling techniques.
+Globally-spanning models, tailored to various geological and geophysical observables, will be used to constrain: i) the style of mantle flow beneath the Western Pacific, and ii), the strength of mechanical interactions between individual subduction zones and global-scale mantle convection.

-Students with backgrounds in a quantitative discipline (geoscience, physics, engineering, etc.), a strong academic record, and prior Geophysics/Geodynamics research experience are encouraged to apply.
-If interested, please reach out to the Geodynamics group head, Dr. Adam Holt (email@example.com), with a short CV and brief statement of interest.
-Detailed information on the application procedure can be found at https://graduate.rsmas.miami.edu/admissions/application-information/index.html.
+Students with solid backgrounds in a quantitative discipline (geoscience, physics, engineering, etc.), a strong academic record, and prior Geophysics research exposure are encouraged to apply.
+If interested, please reach out to the Geodynamics group head, Dr. Adam Holt (firstname.lastname@example.org), with a short CV and brief statement of interest.
+Detailed information on the official application procedure can be found at https://graduate.rsmas.miami.edu/admissions/application-information/index.html.

 Rosenstiel School, University of Miami

-The successful applicant will become a member of the Department of Marine Geosciences (MGS) within the Rosenstiel School of Marine and Atmospheric Science.
+The successful applicant will become a member of the Department of Marine Geosciences (MGS) within the Rosenstiel School of Marine, Atmospheric, and Earth Science.
 MGS is home to faculty with a wide range of research focuses (Geodesy, Seismology, Geology, Geochemistry) and is located on the picturesque Rosenstiel School campus (Virginia Key, Miami).
 The Ph.D. assistantship provides 5 years of full support: salary, tuition, and health insurance.